Published on: 13/06/2024 · Last updated on: 20/01/2025

 Example files to upload and question/analyse

-Example prompts to use with the ‘Tech Break’ PDF file below:
+Example prompts to try with the ‘Tech Break’ PDF file below:

-- ‘Summarise the information provided about technology’s effects on wellbeing in five bullet points’
+- ‘Summarise the information about technology’s effects on wellbeing in five bullet points’

-- ‘Create three discussion points for students based on the text’
+- ‘Create three discussion points for my students based on the text’

-- ‘Create five multichoice questions for my students to answer’
+- ‘Create five multiple choice questions for my students to answer’

-Example prompts to use with the rubric file below:
+Example prompts to use with the rubric below:

 - ‘Create a feedback message to a student who scores 53 overall but is weak at ‘supporting their points or arguments’.
 Provide extra detail about they can improve supporting their points or arguments.’